senthilcaesar/diabetes-nutrition-app/README.md

 # Personalized Diabetes Nutrition Plan

-A web application that provides personalized nutrition recommendations for individuals with diabetes, considering their health metrics, socioeconomic background, and genetic profile.
+An AI-powered web application that provides personalized nutrition recommendations for individuals with diabetes, considering their health metrics, socioeconomic background, and genetic profile.

 ## Live Application